Frequently Asked Questions

 How do you deal with bathroom breaks and handwashing?

 Often the locations we visit do not have convenient bathrooms so we will have the children go outside.
 We will assist children that need it.
+We also carry a portable potting.
 After each bathroom break we have water and soap to wash hands.

 Does my child have to be potty trained?